-There are many reasons for starting this blog.
-I’m a Sign Language Interpreter in the UK and part of a profession that is currently experiencing many difficulties.
+There are many reasons for writing this blog.
+I’m a Sign Language Interpreter in the UK and part of a profession that is experiencing many difficulties.
 We are faced with changing market forces, the long-standing ignorance of why interpreters are necessary and statutory organisations, whose main concern, in this current economic climate, is mostly to cut costs rather than look at equality or value for money.
-After years of growth we are now experiencing a very different situation.
+After years of growth, the last 8 years have brought about a very different situation.

 My name is Jennifer Smith.
-I have been a registered interpreter for 10 years.
-I’ve done a variety of campaign and development work and have a continued interest in these areas.
-I have volunteered in India with VSO, was on the board of ASLI for three years then was the first Chair of NUBSLI for nearly two years.
-I am currently a member of VLP, ASLI and NUBSLI.
-To my knowledge this is the only dedicated blog on politics and Sign Language Interpreting in the UK.
+I have been a Registered Sign Language Interpreter for 12 years and worked unqualified for 4 years previous to that.
+I’ve done a variety of campaign and development work.
+I have volunteered in India with VSO, was on the board of ASLI for three years then was the first Chair of NUBSLI for nearly two years (2014-2016).
+I am currently a member of ASLI and NUBSLI.
+When I started, this was the only dedicated blog on politics and Sign Language Interpreting in the UK.

 This blog seeks to address some of the misinformation about Sign Language Interpreting in the UK by giving interpreters a way to air their views publicly but, if they chose to, anonymously.
 We are bound by a Code of Conduct in our day-to-day work.
-It is right that we are but sometimes we may feel we can not speak out.
+It is right that we are, but sometimes we may feel we cannot speak out.
 We can post on public forums but may leave ourselves open to criticism and personal attack.
 This blog provides a way for interpreters to post opinion pieces to air these conversations and opinions we wish to be made public without fear of recrimination.
-Or it might just be me writing.
+Mostly it is just me.

 Any opinions expressed are solely those of the blog post author and do not represent the views of any organisation that the post author is affiliated with or with the opinions of any other author who publishes on this blog.
 For blog disclaimer and comment policy see the separate disclaimer page.